wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/d. MacOS Node Installation/lesson.md

     sudo mkdir -p /opt/waves-node/{data,conf}
     sudo chown -R $(whoami) /opt/waves-node/
     ```
-    This command will create 2 folders (data, conf) within `/opt/waves-node` directory.
+    The first command will create 2 folders (data, conf) within `/opt/waves-node` directory.
-    After this, we give access to the current user logged in the system to writing and reading in the folders.
+    After this, we give access to the current user logged in the system to write and read in these folders.

 3. Download the [latest version](https://github.com/wavesplatform/Waves/releases) of `waves-all-<version number>.jar` to the folder `/opt/waves`.
 4. Download the [sample](https://github.com/wavesplatform/Waves/blob/master/node/waves-sample.conf) configuration file to `/opt/waves/conf`.
-5. Launch the terminal, move to the folder, and open the configuration file in the editor:
+5. Move to the folder, and open the configuration file in the editor:
    ```
-   cd /opt/waves/conf
+   sudo cd /opt/waves/conf
    sudo nano waves-sample.conf
    ```
 6. Study the minimum parameters.